Rapid Bus: History

-On 21 April 2007, sixteen months after the first part of the first revamp, a second major revamp was undertaken on the entire bus network on grounds of feedback from commuters who wanted the buses to ferry them from their housing estates direct to the city centre without a need to change buses in the middle of their journey.
+On 21 April 2007, sixteen months after the first part of the first revamp, a second major revamp was undertaken on the entire bus network on grounds of feedback from commuters who wanted the buses to ferry them from their housing estates directly to the city center without a need to change buses in the middle of their journey.

 This revamp saw the routes being adjusted (e.g. B112 [Maluri — KL Sentral], formerly 112, now passes by Jalan Hang Tuah/Pudu/Tun Tan Cheng Lock instead of Jalan Maharajalela/Sultan Sulaiman), extended (T40 [Kajang — Maluri], is now U40 and is extended to Pasar Seni LRT), merged (T41 [Serdang Komuter — Maluri] and 414 [Serdang — Bandar Sungai Long] become U41 [Pasar Seni LRT — Bandar Sungai Long]) or discontinued (route 107 ceased operations on that date).

 On 1 December 2015, a third revamp, known as The Bus Network Revamp (BNR) was carried out by SPAD to improve urban public transport in Greater Kuala Lumpur/ Klang Valley.
 This procedure has caused RapidKL to surrender most of its bus routes to other bus providers such as Causeway Link, Selangor Omnibus, Setara Jaya and Nadi Putra, and also changes to the route numbers.

 On 18 June 2020, Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
-Almost 170 RapidKL's bus routes are covered with this real time feature, and were expanded to MRT feeder bus service as well as Rapid Penang and Rapid Kuantan.
+Almost 170 RapidKL's bus routes are covered with this real-time feature and were expanded to MRT feeder bus service as well as Rapid Penang and Rapid Kuantan.

-On 2023, Rapid KL took over as the bus service operator for Pengangkutan Awam Putrajaya Travel & Tours Sdn Bhd in Putrajaya.
+In 2023, Rapid KL took over as the bus service operator for Pengangkutan Awam Putrajaya Travel & Tours Sdn Bhd in Putrajaya.

+In 2026, Rapid KL conducted the bus service restructuring process on some low-demand routes for service optimization and boosted efficiency.
+Over 29 bus routes were affected by the bus service restructuring, which was done in phases.
+The affected routes were converted to demand-responsive transit (DRT) service known as Rapid On-Demand or replaced with another parallel rail service.